looztra/yamkix/README.md

 ## Usage

-- Put the `yamkix.py` file somewhere in the path
+- Put the `yamkix` file somewhere in the path
 - Sample **vscode** task here:

 ```json